-Almost all of the data we compile is taken directly from the websites of local or state/territory public health authorities.
-Where data is missing from these websites, we sometimes supplement available numbers with information from official press conferences with governors or public health authorities.
+Almost all of the data we compile is taken directly from the websites of state/territory public health authorities.
+When data is missing from these websites, we sometimes supplement available numbers with information from official press conferences with governors or other state authorities.

 The COVID Tracking Project can’t offer official guidance to state health departments or compel states to report missing data.
 We’ve built a state grading system so that state governments and their constituents can see who’s doing well and who is underperforming.
 We’ve built a volunteer outreach team who are in contact with authorities in every state and territory.
 But in the end, all we can do is ask for better and more complete data—and then ask for it again.
 If you’d like to see better data, please contact your governor.